reshsix/libmaid/README.md

 | Key derivation functions     | HKDF                         |
 | Digital signatures           | Ed25519                      |
 | Key-exchange methods         | X25519                       |

-### Warnings
-- Elliptic curves are currently implemented without a cswap, so they might be vulnerable to branch-prediction attacks

 ## Instructions
 ### Requirements